Scroll down to find stories segmented by the four core focus areas of our global impact strategy:

 Building a Foundation for Youth Success

 Last year marked a record high in U.S. high school graduation rates, a testament to the great work of many—including local United Ways—to prepare young people for higher education and careers.
 Take United Way for Southeastern Michigan, for example.
 Through their High School Turnaround Initiative, they are targeting investments around a set of historically low-performing schools with the goal of increasing high school graduation rates to at least 80 percent.
-In 2016, the on-time graduation rate in their network of schools—consisting of 7,819 students enrolled in 15 turnaround high schools— exceeded the state average by achieving 86 percent.
+In just one year, the on-time graduation rate in their network of schools—consisting of 7,819 students enrolled in 15 turnaround high schools— exceeded the state average by achieving 86 percent.

 Focused on helping high school students jumpstart their futures, United Way for Southeastern Michigan is also supporting them through GM Student Corps, a skills-building program with General Motors.
 The nine-week summer program helps youth in underserved school districts transform their communities, while giving them valuable life-skills training, college preparation assistance and career support through paid internships.
 Each year, GM Student Corps matches teams of 10 high school interns with retired GM executives to plan and execute community-service projects, like building bikes for children in need, painting school buildings, assembling picnic tables and landscaping.